ibm-cloud-docs/cloud-pak-data/limitations.md

 # Limitations and known issues
 {: #limitations}

+* You cannot install Cloud Pak for Data on IBM Cloud on Red Hat OpenShift clusters in Satellite from the catalog.

 * The installation does not verify whether there are enough resources on the cluster to install {{site.data.keyword.cpd_short}}.
 If you are running other applications on your Red Hat OpenShift cluster, make sure that you have enough resources on the cluster before you install {{site.data.keyword.cpd_short}}.